Hans von Ohain: Early life and jet development

-Born in Dessau, Germany, Ohain earned a PhD in physics in 1933, with his thesis on an optical microphone to record sound directly to film, at the University of Göttingen, then one of the major centers for aeronautical research, having attended lectures by Ludwig Prandtl.
+Born in Dessau, Germany, Ohain finished high school in 1930 at the Arndt-Gymnasium in Dahlem and earned a PhD in physics in 1935 at the University of Göttingen, with his thesis entitled An Interference Light Relay for White Light on an optical microphone to record sound directly to film, which led to his first patent.
+The University of Göttingen was then one of the major centers for aeronautical research, with Ohain having attended lectures by Ludwig Prandtl.
 In 1933, while still a student, he conceived what he called "an engine that did not require a propeller".

-After receiving his second degree in Physics and Aerodynamics in 1935, Ohain became the junior assistant of Robert Wichard Pohl, then director of the Physical Institute of the University.
+After receiving his PhD in 1935, Ohain became the junior assistant of Robert Wichard Pohl, then director of the Physical Institute of the university.
 In 1936, while working for Pohl, Ohain registered a patent on his version of a jet engine, Process and Apparatus for Producing Airstreams for Propelling Airplanes.
 Unlike Frank Whittle's Power Jets WU design with its axial flow turbine, Ohain used a radial in-flow turbine to go with a centrifugal compressor, placing them back-to-back with an annular combustion space wrapped around the rotor.